Skip to content

 FoodShare and food pantries

-WIC helps pregnant people, new mothers, babies, and children under 5 with healthy foods, nutrition support, breastfeeding support, and referrals.
-Wisconsin’s WIC income table is valid from July 1, 2025 through June 30, 2026.
-For example, the monthly income limit is $4,109 for a household of 3 and $4,957 for a household of 4.
+Wisconsin WIC helps eligible pregnant people, new mothers, babies, and children under 5 with healthy foods, nutrition support, breastfeeding support, and referrals.
+The WIC income table is valid from July 1, 2025 through June 30, 2026.
+It lists monthly limits of $4,109 for a household of 3 and $4,957 for a household of 4.

 BadgerCare Plus and health coverage

 BadgerCare Plus helps low-income children, pregnant people, and adults in Wisconsin get health coverage.
-You can apply through ACCESS, by phone with your local agency, by mail, or in person.
-DHS says the same general application process can cover health and nutrition programs.
+DHS says families can apply for BadgerCare Plus through ACCESS, a local agency, or an application packet.
+Members can use ACCESS and the MyACCESS app to renew, report changes, submit documents, and view benefit cards.

 Wisconsin Shares child care subsidy

-Wisconsin Shares can help pay part of child care costs while you work, go to school, take part in approved training, participate in W-2, or meet another approved activity.
-DCF says new applicants must have monthly gross income at or below 200% of the federal poverty level.
-Effective February 1, 2026, the 200% FPL monthly amount listed by DCF is $4,553 for a family of 3 and $5,500 for a family of 4.
+Wisconsin Shares can help pay part of child care while a parent works or takes part in another approved activity.
+DCF says new applicants must have income at or below 200% of the federal poverty level for the group size.
+Effective February 1, 2026, the monthly 200% FPL limit is $4,553 for a family of 3 and $5,500 for a family of 4.

 Other help that can matter in an emergency

-For related ASMOM guides, see Wisconsin child support, Wisconsin legal help, community support, and Wisconsin safety resources.
+For related ASMOM guides, use Wisconsin community help, Wisconsin child support, and Wisconsin legal help.

 Documents and information to gather

 Do not delay an emergency call because you are missing one paper.
-Apply or call first, then ask what proof you can send later.
+Apply or call first, then ask what proof can be sent later.
 Still, having these items ready can reduce delays.

 Phone scripts you can use